Assessing Algorithmic Fairness with Unobserved Protected Class Using Data Combination: Case Studies

 \subsection{Personalized Warfarin Dosing}

-In this section, we demonstrate an example of informative proxy variables in a PharmGKB dataset\footnote{The dataset can be downloaded from \url{https://www.pharmgkb.org/downloads}.} of 5700 patients treated with with warfarin, the most commonly used oral anticoagulant agent worldwide \citep{international2009estimation}.
+\paragraph{Background.} Warfarin is the most commonly used oral anticoagulant agent worldwide \citep{international2009estimation}.
 Finding appropriate warfarin dosage is very challenging and important, since it can vary drastically among patients and incorrect dose can possibly lead to serious adverse outcomes.
 This challenge attracts considerable interest in designing personalized warfarin dosage algorithms, including linear regression \citep{international2009estimation}, LASSO \citep{bastani2015online}, and decision trees \citep{kallus2017recursive}.
-However, it was shown that the personalized dosage algorithms may show disparate performance for different ethnic groups (see, e.g., Supplementary Appendix 9 in \citealp{international2009estimation}).
-Here we apply our method to audit the potential racial disparity of a personalized warfarin dosage algorithm.
+However, it was shown that the personalized dosing algorithms may show disparate performance for different ethnic groups (see, e.g., Appendix 9 in \citealp{international2009estimation}).

+\paragraph*{Dataset, Proxy Variables, and Nuisance Estimation. } We use the PharmGKB dataset\footnote{The dataset can be downloaded from \url{https://www.pharmgkb.org/downloads}.} of 5700 patients treated with warfarin.
 The data for each patient includes demographics (sex, ethnicity, age, weight, height, and smoker), reason for treatment (e.g., atrial fibrillation), current medications, co-morbidities (e.g., diabetes), genetic factors (presence of genotype variants of CYP2C9 and VKORC1).
 All of these variables are categorical, and we treat missing value of each variable as a separate value.
 Moreover, this dataset contains the true patient-specific optimal warfarin doses determined by physicians' adjustment over a few weeks.
 We focus on the subsample of 4891 White, Black, and Asian patients whose optimal warfarin doses are not missing.
 We dichotomize the optimal doses into high dosage (more than $35$mg/week, denoted $Y = 1$), and low dosage (less than $35$mg/week, denoted $Y = 0$).
 To develop a personalized dosage algorithm, we follow \citet{international2009estimation} and fit a linear regression to predict the optimal dosage based on all other variables, and recommend high dosage if the predicted optimal dosage is more than $35$mg/week ($\hY = 1$) and recommend low dosage ($\hY = 0$) otherwise.
-Our goal is to evaluate the partial identification sets for true positive rates of this personalized dosage algorithm.